 Patients with type 2 diabetes rely on a diabetic diet which are oral hypoglycemic drugs to maintain blood sugar levels.
 However, it is hazardous to rely on either drugs or surgery for long-term benefits.
 There has always been some debate amongst physicians and nutritionists on the role of diet in the management of diabetes in the long term.
 Evidence suggests that certain foods can help to curb sugar spikes and improve insulin resistance that may eventually lead to less dependence on medications.
 Apart from carbohydrate control, here are some foods diabetics can consume that can be potentially beneficial in maintaining glycemic control.

-Apples are a good source of soluble fiber that slows down the surge of sugar after a meal.
+Apples are a good source of soluble fibre that slows down the surge of sugar after a meal.
 In addition to this, they also help in controlling cholesterol levels.
 Studies also reveal that eating apples regularly can help in preventing metabolic diseases.
 It is believed that quercetin, a compound found in apples, aids in improving glucose metabolism of the liver and skeletal muscles.
 They are also known to contain polyphenols that help to fight against various chronic diseases.

 - Green Tea